Pradumnasaraf/DevOps/docs/argocd/other-resources.md

 slug: "/argocd/other-resources"
 ---

-Here are list of other resources that you can refer to learn more about ArgoCD:
+Here are some extra resources you can use to go deeper into ArgoCD:

 - [Sample ArgoCD Manifest files](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/argocd/manifests): A collection of ArgoCD manifest files to help you understand the concepts better.

+## Read next

+- [ArgoCD Introduction](./introduction.md) - Review the core ArgoCD concepts and workflow.
+- [Learning Resources](./learning-resources.md) - Continue learning with videos and guides.